 ON THIS PAGE: You will learn about the different ways doctors use to treat men with this type of cancer.
 To see other pages, use the menu on the side of your screen.

 In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team .
-For penile cancer, this team often includes a surgeon, a urologist (a doctor who specializes in urinary tract problems), a medical oncologist, and a radiation oncologist.
+For penile cancer, this team often includes a surgeon, a doctor called a urologist who specializes in urinary tract problems, a medical oncologist, and a radiation oncologist.

 Descriptions of these common treatment options are listed below.
 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
+Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
 The most common treatment options for penile cancer include surgery, radiation therapy, and chemotherapy.
-Laser therapy is also used for early-stage cancers.
+Laser therapy is also used for some early-stage cancers.

 Men with penile cancer may have concerns about if and how their treatment could affect their sexual function and fertility , and these topics should be discussed with their doctor before treatment begins.
 Sometimes, more than one treatment option is available.

-Surgery usually involves the removal of the tumor and surrounding tissue (called a margin) during an operation.
+Surgery usually involves the removal of the tumor and some of the surrounding healthy tissue, called a margin, during an operation.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.
 The surgical oncologists who treat penile cancer are usually urologists who have special training in cancer surgery.
-The various types of surgery are performed under local or general anesthesia , depending on the patient’s preference and the doctor’s recommendations.
+The various types of surgery are performed while a patient receives local or general anesthesia , depending on the patient’s preference and the doctor’s recommendations.
 Local anesthesia is injected in the area where the surgery is being done.
 General anesthesia makes a person unconscious and blocks any pain during surgery, leaving little or no awareness or memory of the procedure.
 The types of surgery that may be used for penile cancer are described below.

 Mohs surgery.
 This technique is used to remove the cancer that can be seen on the surface of the penis, in addition to a small amount of normal tissue around the edge to make sure that no cancer is left behind.
 During the procedure, each small piece of tissue is examined under a microscope until all of the cancer is removed.
 This is most often used for small tumors that are only on the surface of the penis.